You have never fit.

 It’s true that you are loved by people.
 You’re lucky that way.
 But you don’t fit.
 With your own best friends, you don’t fit.
 With Americans, with Iranians, with other women, with other middle-aged people, with married people, you don’t fit.

 You have never fit and you’re okay with it.

 Still, what’s going to happen when you’re old?

 Secretly to themselves, so many people feel like they’re hacks, frauds.
 But you never have.
 They opt for stability; you opt for meaning.
 They regret the life they’ve chosen.
 But you don’t, not so far anyway.
 You have a built-in self-validation mechanism that’s going to make you live—really, truly live—or die.

 There’s your answer: one of those two things will be happening when you’re old.

-The way you’ve been collecting pictures of desert gardens for landscaping the house you’re looking at with your man makes you feel a little like a fraud, maybe.
+Maybe it makes you feel a tad like a fraud the way you’ve been collecting pictures of desert garden ideas for landscaping the house you’re looking at with your man.
 But you’re smart.
-You know the truth is that you’re terrified of commitment.
+You know nesting doesn’t make you a fraud and the truth is that you’re terrified of commitment.
 Of responsibility.
 A house?
 You actually shudder at the thought.

 I’ve been working on myself for years, to be good, and then after, to be better.

 We carry our shoes.
 The sand is coarse and pleasant under my feet.
 I ask my father:

 “Do you see a difference in me over the years?”
 He doesn’t answer right away, and I think he’s weighing his words.
 But when he slowly shrugs, I realize he doesn’t have an answer for me.